Talent Hoarding in Organizations: Data Appendix

-This paper uses a new dataset that consists of personnel records and application data from a large manufacturing firm.
-To comply with the firm’s data protection regulations, the data was assembled and anonymized in a secure data environment at the firm.
-Data from three data sources was combined: personnel records, talent management data, and job application data.
-First, following variables were collected from the firm's personnel records: employment status, date of birth, gender, marital status, family status, parental leave status, date of entry into firm, highest educational degree attained, citizenship, function, division, location, working hours, number of direct reports, reporting distance to the CEO, managerial autonomy, base pay, bonus payments, absenteeism, date of exit from firm, date of retirement, id of manager, id of team.
+This paper is based on a novel dataset combining personnel records and application data from a large manufacturing firm.
+To comply with the firm's data protection protocols, all data processing was conducted within a secure data environment managed by the firm, where the dataset was assembled and anonymized.

+The dataset integrates information from three internal data sources: (1) personnel records, (2) talent management data, and (3) job application data.
+These sources were linked using a unique employee identifier.

+\textbf{Personnel Records.} The personnel records include detailed demographic and employment information.
+The following variables were extracted: employment status, date of birth, gender, marital and family status, parental leave status, date of entry into the firm, highest educational degree attained, citizenship, position, functional area, division, work location, contractual working hours, number of direct reports, reporting distance to the CEO, managerial autonomy, base pay, bonus payments, absenteeism, exit date (if applicable), retirement date, manager ID, and team ID.
 To create a quarterly panel dataset, the data were collapsed to the employee-by-quarter level, keeping the first observation of an employee in a given quarter.

-Second, following variables were collected from the firm's talent management data: performance ratings, potential ratings, nominations to talent lists, worker assignments to trainings.
-Third, following variables were collected from the firm's application data: application status and date, the outcome of an application (e.g., rejection, interview, offer), id of vacancy, id of hiring manager, hierarchy level of vacancy, division of vacancy, functional area of vacancy, location of vacancy.
+\textbf{Talent Management Data.} From the firm’s internal talent management systems, I obtained information on individual performance and potential ratings, nominations to talent development programs, and worker assignments to trainings.

+\textbf{Job Application Data.} The application tracking system provides data on all internal applications submitted by employees.
+Extracted variables include application date and status, application outcomes (e.g., rejection, interview, offer), vacancy ID, hiring manager ID, hierarchy level of the vacancy, as well as the division, functional area, and location associated with each vacancy.

 The three data sources were linked using a unique employee id within the firm's secure data environment.